thefossclub/whitepaper/README.md

 1. **Regular Members**: Active participants in club activities.
 2. **Contributing Members**: Regular contributors to projects.
 3. **Core Members**: Individuals in leadership roles.
-4. **Honorary Members**: Distinguished individuals from the FOSS community.

 ### Eligibility
 - All students of Delhi Technical Campus